tamtakoe/validators-constructor/README.md

 validators.load({
     //Simple validator
     maxLength: function(value, comparedValue, options) {
-        //comparedValue can not be an object.
+        //comparedValue can not be an object or undefined.
 In this situation it will be options
         //comparedValue also is available as options.comparedValue

         if ((isString(value) || isArray(value)) && value.length > comparedValue) {